Is a first aid kit really necessary?

 Do you ever use it?
 These questions are frequently asked and some people still think that owning a first aid kit just takes the scare away as you never get to use it.

-When we received a message from Greg and found out about his job and his active involvement in CPR and first aid training our team has decided to ask him all the questions we receive from our customers and to find out from a professional the importance of a good first aid kit.1.
-Could you tell us about your background and your activities as a first-aid responder?
+When we received a message from Greg and found out about his job and his active involvement in CPR and first aid training our team has decided to ask him all the questions we receive from our customers and to find out from a professional the importance of a good first aid kit.

 7. Which are the items most commonly used from a first aid kit and why?

 I would say blood pressure cuff, stethoscopes, and gauze.
 The first two are needed to check the vitals, and the gauze because we can bandage wounds, make tourniquets, and slings to stabilize an appendage.